Panasonic KX-TGD222N Review

 Ease of Use

-This model performed above average when it came to ease of use, earning a 7 out of 10.
+The KX-TGD222N is quite easy to use, meriting it a 7 out of 10 in this metric.
 When looking at the basic function of this model, this phone has an easy to read display, being visible at 6' away in our test.

 This model also has a well lit display for operating in the dark, earning the runner-up position in this category, slightly lagging behind the top scorers due to its buttons being a darker gray color, and thus a little dimmer when illuminated.
 This model also retained its runner-up position when it came to utilizing the "Page" function, with rings measured at 62.1 dBa with a meter placed 6' away.
 We did find that when entering a phone number, this model didn't hyphenate the number, making it a little more difficult than some of the other models.
 In terms of more advanced functions, this phone is not capable of linking to a cell phone.